paulycloud/ml_portfolio/02_BigQuery_ML/01_nyc_taxi_demand_timeseries/readme.md

-# 08. Using BQML ARIMA Time Series to Predict Demand for NYC Taxis based on the Weather Forecast
+# 01. Using BQML ARIMA models to Predict Demand for NYC Taxis based on the Weather Forecast

 This project used the ARIMA Time Series Model in BigQuery ML to perform multiple time-series forecasts with a single query.
 Different fast training strategies were applied to significantly speed up the query and evaluate forecasting accuracy.